BabakMammadov/ansible/README.md

 * Ansible galaxy

 ### Add-doc commands
 /etc/ansible/hosts file is default inventory file for ansible.
 We store here server,app and network inventories and related variables.
-Firstly, Ansible connect to remote servers and executed commands with ssh protocol therefore ansible able to login to server without password
+Firstly, Ansible connect to remote servers and executed commands with ssh protocol therefore ansible able to login to server without password.
+Python must bu installed on the remote server
 [use_this_link_for_passwordless_to_linux_servers](https://github.com/BabakMammadov/ansible_auto_ssh)
 ```
 # Create sample group of host and make passwordless login to these servers using above script